 The Problems Forced Arbitration Causes for Consumers

-To understand how to deal with a forced arbitration issue, you first have to understand the problems these clauses cause for consumers.
+To understand how to beat an arbitration clause, you first have to understand the problems these clauses cause for consumers.
 In general, the concept benefits companies, not consumers.

 Individuals are often unaware they’ve agreed to forced arbitration.
 Whenever you accept goods, services, or a job, there’s a chance forced arbitration is a condition of the contract.
 Most people, however, report not having noticed the clause in the terms of agreements they’ve accepted.

 If you sign a contract that unknowingly contains a forced arbitration clause, it’s like you’ve locked yourself into only one option in the event a dispute arises.
 Typically, an arbitration company is listed in the contract and they have to be contacted in the event you want to take legal action.